 Using Credit Cards to Earn Extra Points

-You have several card options to link with the IHG Rewards Club dining program to help you earn even more IHG points.
+You have several card options to link with the IHG Rewards Dining program to help you earn even more IHG points.

-If you link this card to the IHG Rewards Club dining program, you will earn these 2X points for using the card in addition to points earned from the dining program.
+If you link these cards to the IHG Rewards Dining program, you will earn these 2x points for using the card in addition to points earned from the dining program.

 Chase Ultimate Rewards Cards

-Using a card that earns Chase Ultimate Rewards can also help boost your account since you can transfer Chase points to the IHG Rewards Club.
+Using a card that earns Chase Ultimate Rewards can also help boost your account since you can transfer Chase Ultimate Rewards points to the IHG Rewards at a 1:1 ratio in up to 24 hours.
 A couple of these cards even include restaurants as a bonus category.